geometryzen/springboot-micro/README.md

 ./gradlew clean build

-The following does not work:
+## Building the Docker image using the docker plugin

+The following command creates the image but it fails with "Error: Could not find or load main class hello.Application"

-gradle build distDocker --refresh-dependencies
+./gradlew clean build distDocker --refresh-dependencies

+## Building the Docker image conventionally

 But this does work: